 Sheila Garrett, Assistant Principal Bass of the Calgary Philharmonic Orchestra, received her early musical training as a scholarship student at the Interlochen Arts Academy (Diploma).
 A graduate of the University of Michigan (Bachelor of Music Performance with Distinction), Sheila was awarded the Blatt Seigel Double Bass Prize to “a student showing outstanding potential as an orchestral player”.
 She continued her studies, on full scholarship, at the Guildhall School of Music and Drama in London, England, earning a Certificate of Advanced Studies.
 Summer studies include Tanglewood and the Interlochen Center for the Arts, where she was a featured soloist as a concerto competition winner.
 Her principal teachers were Lawrence Hurst, Leslie Martin, Thomas Martin, Homer Mensch, Peter Spring and Oscar Zimmerman.

 Recipient of the Distinguished Faculty Teaching Award, Sheila Garrett is an instructor in the string faculty of the Mount Royal University Conservatory, as well as coordinator of the Academy Bass program.
 Her students are consistent Kiwanis first place certificate winners, have excelled in CMC competitions, and earned scholarships to prestigious post secondary institutions and summer music festivals.
 Sheila hascoached (and served as board member) for the Calgary Youth Orchestra and Banff Festival of Youth Orchestras.
-Eight of her students have been members of the National Youth Orchestra of Canada.
+Ten of her students have been members of the National Youth Orchestra of Canada.
 Professionally, her students now hold positions in orchestras in Canada and Europe.